bradlet/broadboards/README.md

 # broadboards
-A social media web application that aims to break down echo chambers while still enabling users to discuss their interests.
+A forum-based social media solution to echo chambers and other social media-based problems.

 ### License
 This project is licensed under the MIT License.
 For more information, please refer to LICENSE.